a3rev/page-views-count/readme.txt

 = CONTRIBUTE  =

-When you download a3 Lazy Load, you join our community.
+When you download Page Views Count, you join our community.
 Regardless of if you are a WordPress beginner or experienced developer if youre interested in contributing to Page Views Count development head over to the [Page Views Count GitHub Repository](https://github.com/a3rev/page-views-count) to find out how you can contribute.
-Want to add a new language to a3 Lazy Load?
+Want to add a new language to Page Views Count?
 Great!
 You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/page-views-count)

 == Installation ==